zainebD-crypto/automated_network_enumeration_platform/README.md

-# ANCScan — Automated Network Enumeration Platform
+#  Automated Network Enumeration Platform

-## 1. Short Intro
+## 1. Introduction

 ANCScan automates the reconnaissance and enumeration phase of an internal penetration test — the repetitive, mechanical part that normally takes an